-Scholars who study writing process tell us that what causes us trouble when we’re trying to write isn’t that we’re trying to express ourselves on paper, but that we’re trying to do so under conditions of constraint.
+Scholars who study writing process tell us that what causes us trouble when we’re trying to write isn’t just that we’re trying to express ourselves on paper.
+Instead, the problem is that we’re trying to express ourselves on paper under conditions of constraint.
 In other words, we want to write down our thoughts and we want to do so in a way that meets certain standards, certain criteria.
 It’s those criteria that get in our way.

 If I asked you to write down what groceries you need for tonight’s dinner, for example, you’d probably have no problem, because it’s “just” a list.
 Writing is pretty easy to do as long as you know what you want to say, have a clear idea of how to write it down so it makes sense, and aren’t much worried about the consequences if it’s not perfect.

 The problem, of course, is that those conditions rarely exist with the kind of writing academics do.
 And once the constraints start to get a little tougher, then writing gets harder too.
 So, if I ask you to craft an email to your department chair explaining why you don’t want to serve on the search committee for a hire in your subfield, you could do it, but it’d be a little harder than the grocery list.
 The constraint is that you don’t want to seem like a slacker, but you also don't want to be a pushover.
 So you’ve got to strike a balance between the two.
 That piece of writing will take longer than the grocery list, but chances are after you’ve figured out your strategy, you can polish it off in minutes.